 If the amount of financial aid credited to your student account is greater than what is owed, you will receive a refund for the difference.
 Refunds resulting from financial aid over payments are processed within 10 days after the funds are applied to your student account.
 It is highly recommended that all students sign up for direct-deposit for the quickest way to receive refunds.

-My financial aid will disburse after the fees due-date, will my classes be dropped for non
+- My financial aid will disburse after the fees due-date, will my classes be dropped

 Meeting all of the criteria below will exempt you from having your classes dropped due to non-payment: